Cold Email for Real Estate Agents: Templates That Convert

 - Continue personal email exchanges

-Week 3: Ready for Outreach (30-40 emails/day)
+Week 3: Ready for outreach (30–40 emails/day)

-- Monitor spam folder placement (under 5% = good)
+- Monitor spam-folder placement (under 5% = good)

-- Gradually increase volume to 40-50/day
+- Gradually increase volume to 40–50/day per mailbox

-Template 1: The Neighborhood Specialist (For Sellers)
+Template 1: The Neighborhood Specialist (for sellers)

 Subject: [Neighborhood Name] home values — Q1 2026 update